socialisewrld/.github/profile/README.md

     > 1. Channel Server - Omni Channels, Servers and Communities
     > 2. Communication Server - Real time chat and collaboration platform, using text message, audio and video.
-    > 3. Web Maker Server - Create interactive applications, publications, bots, applets and content for the Web 3.0
+    > 3. Web Maker Server - Create interactive applications, experiences, publications, bots, applets and content for the Web3
     > 4. User Platform - Browse innovation and learning networks and content, manage profile, make connections and recommended collaborations.

 * **Make the creation and application of software universally available.
 A tool designed to easily create and run software using visual tools with any programming language on any platform using WebAssembly and Code Assistants.**